-Three Months Ended July 31,
+Six Months Ende ed October 31,

 2023 2022

 Risk-free interest rate 2.9%

 Expected volatility - 139%

 Expected lives (years) - 2.5

 Expected dividend yield 0.00%

 The Company's computation of expected volatility is based on the historical daily volatility of its publicly traded stock.
-For stock option grants issued during the three months ended July 31, 2023, and 2022, the Company used a calculated volatility for each grant.
+For stock option grants issued during the six months ended October 31, 2023 and 2022, the Company used a calculated volatility for each grant based on the Company's historical stock values.
 The Company lacks adequate information about the exercise behavior now and has determined the expected term assumption under the simplified method provided for under ASC 718, which averages the contractual term of the Company's stock options of five years with the average vesting term of two and one-half years for an average of three years.
 The dividend yield assumption of zero is based upon the fact the Company has never paid cash dividends and presently has no intention of paying cash dividends.
 The risk-free interest rate used for each grant is equal to the U.S. Treasury rates in effect at the time of the grant for instruments with a similar expected life.